Deepesh0289/SuperStore-Sales-Analysis/README.md

 Analyzing and Report generation along with 15 Days sales forecasting.

 Graphs and Charts Made:
-a.Sales by Payment Mode
+1.Sales by Payment Mode
-b.Sales by Segment
+2.Sales by Segment
-c.Sales by Region
+3.Sales by Region
-d.Sales by Month
+4.Sales by Month
-e.Profit by Month
+5.Profit by Month
-f.Sales by Ship Mode
+6.Sales by Ship Mode
-g.Sales by Category
+7.Sales by Category
-h.Sales by Sub-Category
+8.Sales by Sub-Category
-i.Sales forecasting of upcoming 15 Days
+9.Sales forecasting of upcoming 15 Days